THUDM/CogVideo/README.md

 🌟 If you find our work helpful, please leave us a star. 🌟

-The paper is still being written and will be released soon.
-Stay tuned!
+The paper on Arxiv is coming soon!